GetPageSpeed/buildstrap/README.md

 ### Project setup

 Copy `config.yml` (single branch project) or `config_nginx.yml` (NGINX module project) into `.circleci/config.yml' of a spec project.
+Use `config_large.yml` for "heavy" binaries which likely to exceed RAM on the small default CircleCi resource class.

 In CircleCi, navigate to Project settings > Advanced -> Dynamic config using setup workflows.